 Thankfully, I'm learning to be patient with myself and yes, that's a hard thing for yours truly.
-Whether it's trying to be the perfect Christian, the perfect wife or an exemplary cook, I get frustrated when things don't materialize on my self-created timetable.
+Whether it's trying to be the perfect Christian, the perfect Mom or an exemplary cook, I get frustrated when things don't materialize on my self-created timetable.
 But praise Jesus, we have a Savior who knows exactly what we need and when we it need to occur, if at all.
-Sometimes his direction is not what I prayed for, but it's what I needed.
+Sometimes His direction is not what I prayed for, but it's what I needed.
 He isn't happy when we make poor choices, but He loves us enough to allow us to learn from them.
 May we do the same with those we love.

-Now, go in the kitchen and try this peanut butter roll recipe below.
+Now, go into the kitchen and try this peanut butter roll recipe below.
 I DARE YA!
 (Hint, make sure you either have a bionic arm, a turbo hand mixer or even better, a stand mixer.
 You can thank me later.)
 Oh, and thanks to Jatanna Adams for this recipe!
 You rock, girlfriend!

 Old-Fashioned KY Peanut Butter Roll